 - Residence permit: with this permit you will be able to settle down and live in Austria.

 There are exceptions for U.S. citizens and highly qualified individuals; in case you are in this group you will be able to apply in Austria.
 To find out if any of the exceptions apply to you, it is recommended to consult with a law firm in Austria with experience in handling immigration cases similar to yours.
 Our experts can help you properly relocate to Austria and tell you more about the process of immigration to Austria.
 You can also discover the following infographic we have prepared:

 Documentation required to migrate to Austria

-Of course, each type of visa has specific requirements that may also vary from case to case, but there are some documents commonly requested by the authorities at the time of immigrating to Austria:
+Of course, each type of visa has specific requirements that may also vary from case to case, but there are some documents commonly requested by the authorities at the time of Austrian immigration: